-Shoppers should definitely not miss going to the Grand Bazaar.
+Shoppers should definitely not miss going to the Grand Bazaar while visiting Istanbul in March.
 As the name implies, this bazaar or market is truly grand, with over five thousand shops and a quarter million visitors every day, making it one of the largest indoor marketplaces in the world.
 This bazaar has a rich selection of antiques, hand-painted ceramics, carpets, traditional jewelry, spices and more.
 This bazaar has been operating since 1461 and has presently expanded to accommodate two mosques, two steam baths, four fountains, and the Cevahir Bedesten.
 Cevahir Bedesten is one of the oldest parts of this market that has for sale some of the most precious gems, antique furniture, and weapons from the ancient times.

 7. Dolmabahce Palace

 The Dolmabahce Palace is a luxurious plush palace.
 It is often compared to the palace of Versailles.
 It was built back in the 19th century and has décor made from 14 tons of gold leaf.
 It is one of the most glamorous palaces in Turkey and has been the home to six sultans from 1856 to 1942.
 Furthermore, it also has the largest Bohemian crystal chandelier that was gifted by Queen Victoria.
 Built along the Bosphorus coastline, this is truly a stunning palace.

 Suggested Read: 9 Istanbul Restaurants For That Perfect Turkish Culinary Affair